mkexc/vhdl-pell/README.md

 # vhdl-pell
-A VHDL implementation of Pell's numbers calculator, both as an HLSM and as a FSMD.
+A VHDL implementation of an hardware Pell's numbers calculator, both as an HLSM and as a FSMD.